ps99-io/DO-Serverless/readme.md

 - 2️⃣ : Set up serverless functions and connect them to the database.

 ## About the Application
-The application in this tutorial is an Blogs application with the following functionality:
+The application in this tutorial is a simple  Blogs application with the CRUD functionality:

-- Yet to be written.

-- Yet to be written.

-What tech it uses needs to be written over here
+- You can create blogs with title and body.
+- You can view all the blogs created.
+- You can update all the blogs created.
+- You can delete all the blogs created.

 ## Sample Image

 <img src="./Images/Landing Page.png">